RedisGraph/RedisGraph/docs/docs/configuration.md

 ### VKEY_MAX_ENTITY_COUNT

-To lower the time Redis is blocked when replicating large graphs, RedisGraph serializes the graph in a number of virtual keys.
+To lower the time Redis is blocked when replicating large graphs, FalkorDB serializes the graph in a number of virtual keys.

 One virtual key is created for every N graph entities, where N is the value defined by this configuration.